DEFINITIONS: Here are some brief explanations and definitions of the estate planning terms attorneys use and discuss:

 WILLS: A Will provides for the distribution of your property after you die.

-ADVANCED DIRECTIVES: All estate plans should include documents that will protect you and alert the world to your intent in the event you become disabled, including living wills, powers of attorney for property and health care, and authorizations for release of health care information (commonly known as “HIPAA authorizations”).
+ADVANCED DIRECTIVES: All estate plans should include documents that will protect you and alert the world to your intent in the event you become disabled, including living wills, powers of attorney for property and health care, and authorizations for release of health care information (commonly known as a “HIPAA authorizations”).

 SPECIAL NEEDS PLANNING: Families with disabled adult children need to plan carefully so that a child’s potential inheritance will not disqualify them from government benefits.